Yunta, South Australia: Facilities

 Village facilities include a hotel offering meals and accommodation, two roadhouses (one with caravan sites), two fuel stations, post office, Rural Transaction Centre offering internet access, police station, air strip and a primary school.
 Opposite the hotel there is a rest area with public toilets which can be used for free (donation) overnight stays.

-There was once a RV waste dump located between the railway line and the highway at the western end of town.
-Recently a commercial potable water dispensing system has been installed nearby.
 The main annual event is the Yunta Picnic Races and gymkhana held in May.

-Politics
+Governance

 Yunta is located within the federal division of Grey, the state electoral district of Stuart and the Pastoral Unincorporated Area of South Australia.
 As of 2018, the community within Yunta received municipal services from a South Australian government agency, the Outback Communities Authority.